TinaBaldwin/MyTravelBucket/ReadMe.md

 Instructions for viewing website
+1. My site is hosted with GitHub Pages at https://tinabaldwin.github.io/MyTravelBucket.io/
+2. Go to the site to view the website

+Alternative instructions for viewing the website
 1. Clone this git repository to your local machine
 2. If downloaded as a zip folder, extract all the files
 3. Open the MyTravelBucket folder